 At Home Testing Options

-The Minnesota Department of Health (MDH) has launched the pilot of the Free COVID-19 Test at Home saliva testing program.
+The Minnesota Department of Health (MDH) is offering free COVID-19 Test at Home saliva testing program.
 You can now order a COVID-19 saliva test online that will be shipped to your home, along with a prepaid package to return it.
-Currently the pilot program is only available to residents in 24 Minnesota Counties, including Crow Wing County.

 When you are ready to take the test, you will log onto a website and do a video visit with a health care provider so they can give you instructions and make sure you do the test the right way.
 You then send the test to the lab in Oakdale, Minnesota, using the prepaid package.
 Once it arrives at the lab, you will get your test results by email as soon as 24-48 hours.